ovh/docs/pages/cloud/private-cloud/create_cluster_enable_evc/guide.en-gb.md

 ## Objective

-It is possible to set up multiple clusters in your environment to segment your activities.<br>
+You can set up multiple clusters in your environment to segment your activities.<br>
 Learn how to create them and configure their functionalities (DRS, HA & EVC).

 **This guide offers a step by step study case to achieve the objective.**